willake/hades-dark-zagreus-mod/README.md

 Make sure ModUtil and DarkZagreus are imported.

 ## Dependencies
-This mod overrides `ReloadGun` function in `Combat.lua`, which might cause problem with other mods which also override this function.
+This mod overrides `ReloadGun` and `ManualReload` function in `Combat.lua`, which might cause problem with other mods which also override this function.

 ## Data Version Change logs